 Festivals of Meghalaya

-Last but not least, we round up this list of the best festivals of Northeast India with a few additions to our list from the state of Meghalaya, famous for its beautiful mountains and for being one of the richest biodiversity areas in the world.
+Last but not least, we round up this list of the best festivals of Northeast India with a few additions to our list from the state of Meghalaya, famous for its beautiful mountains and for being one of the richest biodiversity areas in India.

 Wangala: The Harvest Festival

-Wangala, also known as the ‘Hundred Drums Festival’, is celebrated in November and is supposed to mark the end of the annual agricultural cycle.
-The festival is a lively communal affair, deeply rooted in the Garo tribe’s tradition, music, and dance.
-The festival delivers on its name with more than a hundred drums beating, accompanied by the enchanting melody of flutes and duitaras (Meghalayan guitar-like instruments with four wires), and hundreds of people dressed in colorful attire participating in their traditional dances…
+Wangala, also known as the ‘Hundred Drums Festival’, is celebrated in November to mark the end of the annual agricultural cycle.
+The best part?
+This festival actually delivers on its name (and more) with more than a hundred drums beating, accompanied by the enchanting melody of flutes and duitaras (Meghalayan guitar-like instruments with four wires), and hundreds of people dressed in colorful attire participating in their traditional dances…

 Behdienkhlam: The Monsoon Festival

-Behdienkhlam is a spiritual carnival that celebrates the monsoon season and is supposed to bring a fertile season and chase evil spirits away.
-The festival is celebrated in July and is quite a spectacle.
-Its name translates to ‘chasing away the plague’ and the purpose of this religious tribal festival is to invoke divine protection against diseases.
-I know this might sound like a solemn affair but it’s anything but that; the festival is a colorful melee of dance, sports competitions, and good old communal revelry.
+Behdienkhlam is a spiritual carnival that celebrates the monsoon season.
+It takes place in July, and its name translates to ‘chasing away the plague’; the purpose being to invoke divine protection against diseases through a colorful melee of dance, sports competitions, and good old communal revelry.

 Nongkrem Dance Festival